John Catucci

+Early life

 Catucci was born in Toronto, Ontario, and is of Italian descent.

+Career

 He was the host of the Food Network Canada series You Gotta Eat Here!
 The series won two Canadian Screen Awards, for Best Lifestyle or Talk Program or Series and Best Direction in a Lifestyle/Practical Information Program or Series, at the 2nd Canadian Screen Awards in 2014.
 It also garnered nominations at the 3rd Canadian Screen Awards in 2015 for Best Lifestyle or Talk Program or Series and Best Direction in a Lifestyle/Practical Information Program or Series.

 Catucci is also a member of The Minnesota Wrecking Crew and the musical comedy duo The Doo Wops with David Mesiano, and has won three Canadian Comedy Awards with additional nominations for his work with those groups.
 Catucci attended York University.
 He has also appeared on MuchMusic's Video On Trial and in the movie The Tuxedo.
 He also appeared as Bus Driver Bob on The Doodlebops.

 In May 2019, Catucci began producing and hosting the Food Network series Big Food Bucket List.